AlbertMietus/MESS/SoftwareCompetence/LeanEngineering/BDD_TDD/startingWithBDD+TDD.rst

 .. tip:: Without set goals, one shouldn't complain when expectations are not met!

 So, what are the goals one can aim for?
+That can be formulated as simple as: a more Lean & Agile approach.
 |BR|
-Simple: a more Lean & Agile approach.
+Or even bolder:

-Or even bolder: Design (aka write) an (embedded software) product that fits the needs of the end-users better, with no flaws, in less time and with less effort (cost).
+  Design a (Modern) Embedded Software System that fits the needs of the end-users better, with no flaws, in less time and with less effort (cost) than traditionally.

 .. sidebar:: WoW